zgongaware/what_makes_a_hotspot/README.md

 But how much can we truly learn from crowd-consensus?
 Is a five-star restaurant with 10 reviews truly the better choice over a four-star with 500?
 Are there any features about a restaurant that we might use to predict how it might be rated?
 In this project, I'll explore these questions.

-*Note: You can check out the full code (with commentary!) in the [Yelp Restaurant Exploration](/notebooks/Yelp%20Restaurant%20Exploration.ipynb) notebook.*
+*Note: You can check out the full code (with commentary!) in the [Yelp Restaurant Exploration](/notebooks/Yelp%20Restaurant%20Exploration.ipynb) notebook.
+You can also check out my [Medium post](https://medium.com/@gongawz/what-makes-a-hotspot-26396f2cf11) on the same subject*
 ## The Dataset
 [Yelp and Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset) have partnered to provide us with an extensive dataset around Yelp's primary experiences - business information, user profiles, reviews, tips, and check-ins.
 The data is organized into six .json files with over 5,000,000 entries between them.
 However, in this project we will only focus on one - [yelp_academic_dataset_business.json](yelp_academic_dataset_business.json), which contains information on over 174,000 business in 11 metropolitan areas.